Hoffman's Playland: History

 The park would continue expanding into the 1990s and early 2000s.
-The year 2000 brought the addition of the Balloon Flight and Rock-Spin-Roll rides, bought at auction and relocated from the closed Hamel's Amusement Park in Louisiana.
-This resulted in the relocation of the Sky Fighter Jets and 4x4 Trucks rides to the back of the park.
+While Iron Horse Gifts and Antiques permanently closed in the late 1990s, the year 2000 brought the addition of the Balloon Flight and Rock-Spin-Roll rides, bought at auction and relocated from Hamel's Amusement Park in Louisiana.
+In 2005, the park opened a year-round Subway restaurant in an expanded entrance building.
 In 2007, the park opened its final ride, the Red Baron, a plane ride which was purchased and refurbished from the recently closed Catskill Game Farm.
-This addition forced the relocation of the Helicopter and Samba rides, with the Samba being retired shortly after.

 In 2013, rumors surfaced that the Hoffmans would retire and close the park.
 The park remained open for the 2013 season, however at the start of the 2014 season, the owners, Dave and Ruth Hoffman, announced their intent to retire and close the park in September.
 The park officially closed at 6pm on September 14, 2014.
 Large crowds on the last day of operation resulted in rides being run well past closing time and into the evening.

 Throughout the last season, the Hoffmans searched for a local buyer of the rides but were not successful.
 The park's rides and equipment were scheduled to go to auction, however shortly after the park closed, Huck Finn's Warehouse in nearby downtown Albany made an offer to purchase the amusement rides and equipment.
-The park was dismantled and moved to a newly built park next to Huck Finn's Warehouse.
+The park was dismantled and moved to a newly built park next to the former Huck Finn's Warehouse.
 The new park, Huck Finn's Playland, opened in June 2015.

 The park generally operated from late March/early April (depending on the year) through the end of September.
 The park was open on weekends during the spring and fall, and daily during the summer months.
 The park opened at noon on operating days and closed as early as 6 p.m. during the spring and fall, and 9 p.m. or 10 p.m. during the busy summer months.

-Since the park closed in September 2014, the land was left unused.
+Since the park closed in September 2014, the land has sat vacant and overgrown.
 In 2018, the site was being considered for a senior housing project.